Blog

 Why Should You Give Reward Employees?

-Simply put, humans need to feel like they are loved and seen.
+Simply put, humans need to feel like they are seen and appreciated.
 From a business perspective, employees whose work is acknowledged are more likely to be motivated to complete more work than those who aren’t acknowledged.
+According to the Harvard Business Review, data supports a close relationship between employee recognition and company loyalty.
+What’s more, taking time to praise employees boosts their overall job satisfaction.

 “Paying attention to the work and efforts of our colleagues not only provides us with much-needed human connection, it can also heighten their motivation and perseverance,” Dr. Craig Dowden, an author and executive coach, says via Psychology Today.